Our Photo Equipment

 Manfrotto 3001Pro + 3030

-A sturdy aluminium tripod with three-section legs and a three-way panning head with standard Manfrotto quick-release plate.
+A sturdy aluminium tripod with three-section legs and a three-way panning head with RC2 quick release plate.
 It is rated for most 35 mm SLR camera combinationss with the exception of the heaviest glass, but light enough to be carried while hiking.
 We like its ability to lock legs at variable angles; it is good for macro shots or for setting tripod in difficult terrain (rocks etc.).
 It is qiuite short, although.
 Update: In October 2002 airline bagage handlers managed to break off a leg lock.
 Repair price was shocking (but still below the price of a new unit).
 Update: a fall on a rocky surface in July 2006 dented the top section tube, making extending/collapsing the legs very difficult.
 Replaced by the Manfrotto 3021Pro+488RC2 combo.

 Home